HL7/fhir-patient-correction/input/pagecontent/specification.md

 All subsequent Communication resources will point to the initial Communication resource for the correction request in their Communication **about** fields.

-The Communication **recipient** and **sender** fields are used to track whether each Communication is from the patient to the fulfiller, or vice versa.
+The Communication **recipient** and **sender** fields are used to track whether each Communication is from the requestor to the fulfiller, or vice versa.

 Task **input** points to the Communication that contains the initial request details, and Task **output** points to the Communication that contains the final results (amendment or denial details).